UW-CTRL/AA548-spr2024/bite-size-notes/week-9-a-Extented_Kalman_Filter.md

 $$\mathbf{x}_{t+1} = A_t \mathbf{x}_t + B_t u_t + \varepsilon_t$$
 $$z_t = C_t \mathbf{x}_t + \delta_t$$

-Understanding that observations are linear functions of the state and the transition between states follows a linear function from the previous state is pivotal in deriving the Kalman Filter.
+Understanding that observations are linear functions of the state and that the transition between states follows a linear function from the previous state is pivotal in deriving the Kalman Filter.
 This foundational concept ensures that the belief about the state, represented as $bel(\mathbf{x})$, can be iterated through linear dynamics, maintaining the Gaussian nature of the belief about the next state.

 As illustrated in the figures below, this principle fails to hold for systems with nonlinear dynamics.
 The nonlinear transformation of a Gaussian distribution does not result in a Gaussian distribution, thus necessitating the use of the Extended Kalman Filter.